ryan2625/c1101-peripheral/README.md

 > When transmitting bytes to the CC1101, the device will always respond with a Chip Status Byte when it receives data from the master.
 Since the SPI protocol is a full duplex, the slave can only send bits while the master clocks it.
 > For more information, see sections 10.1 and 10.2 on the CC1101 datasheet.
 Further reading about the [SPI protocol](https://www.analog.com/en/resources/analog-dialogue/articles/introduction-to-spi-interface.html) is recommended if a full-duplex SPI is unfamiliar.
 >
 >  Example: To read the value in the `PARTNUM` register, we would send `1` (read) `1` (burst bit for overloaded register) `110000` (the address where this register is located). `1111 0000` = `0xF0`.
 Since we can only receive bits while the master is sending, we would send two bytes `0xF0 0x00` (where `0x00` is a dummy byte meant to just give time for the slave to send back the requested data) and receive two bytes corresponding to the Chip Status Byte and the actual register value.
+Sending only the byte `0xF0` would give us the chip status byte, but not the actual register value.
 # 6. Interact with the Device

 ### Method: `spi_device_polling_transmit()`